-Simona Padilla owned a meat market on 24th and York streets for 15 years.
+Simona Padilla owned a meat market at 24th and York streets for 15 years.
 There, she started cooking Mexican dishes to sell.
-Although she says she’s mostly a home cook, she’s gone on to cook for the likes of the Mexican consul, then-Mayor Gavin Newsom, and fundraising events for the Society of Professional Journalists among other organizations.
-In this video, Simona Padilla shows us how to make tamales, a dish traditionally served for Christmas, and special occasions.
+Although she says she’s mostly a home cook, she’s gone on to cook for the likes of the Mexican consul, then-Mayor Gavin Newsom, and fundraising events for the Society of Professional Journalists, among other organizations.
+In this video, Simona Padilla shows us how to make tamales, a dish traditionally served for Christmas and other special occasions.

 Simo’s Tamales (makes approximately 24 tamales)

 4 chicken thighs

 2 pounds of prepared masa (ask for masa preparada for tamales at La Palma)

 1 dry pasilla chile

 1/4 cup sesame seeds

 1 bag dry corn husks

 Soak corn husks in water for at least one hour.
 Place in a bowl.